-The following diagram provides a sample three semester pathway through the Clinical Medical Assisting certificate.
+The following diagrams provide a sample accelerated and three semester pathways through the Clinical Medical Assisting certificate.
 Please note that some of the classes in this program have several prerequisite courses that must be completed first, so attention to course sequence is very important.
 Your advisor can introduce you to CCV's Program Planning tool to assist in your degree planning.

 Table 1.
-Sample sequence of courses in Clinical Medical Assisting Certificate; course availability varies by academic center (see below).
+Sample sequence of courses in an accelerated pathway starting in the fall semester to the Clinical Medical Assisting certificate; some course availability varies by academic center (see below):